macrame hanging herb garden

 step 10

-Now you have created a pocket for the your first flower pot, using the 16 cords on the far right of your wall hanging (the 4th section).
+Now you have created a pocket for your first flowerpot, using the 16 cords on the far right of your wall hanging (the 4th section).
 Repeat steps 5 through 8 for the 16 cords on the far left of your wall hanging (1st section).

 step 11